LeibnizDream/tgt/README.md

 #### 2. Create Conda Environment

-Create envirionment from root of TGT:
+Create environment from root of TGT:

 ```bash
 # Create environment from configuration file